jtortorelli/cineaste-lume/src/people/adams-nick.md

       - title: Twilight of Honor
     status: nominated
 avatar_url: /static/images/people/adams-nick/avatar.jpg
-bio:
-  - Served in the Coast Guard from 1952 through 1955.
-  - Acquainted with Jack Palance, Henry Fonda, James Dean, and Elvis Presley.
-  - Rumored to have had an affair with Mizuno Kumi, his co-star in 3 Japanese films.
-  - The circumstances of his death remain mysterious to this day.
 birth_name: Nicholas Aloysius Adamshock
 birth_place: Nanticoke, Pennsylvania, USA
 cause_of_death: Drug Overdose